← All articles

 In a competitive landscape, offering clients data-driven insights and experiences can be a significant differentiator, aiding both retention and new client acquisition.

-A new paradigm for distribution operations and intelligence While challenges loom large, innovative fintech solutions are emerging to bridge these gaps.
-Platforms like Datafabric’s "Compass" consolidate diverse data sources into a "single source of truth," addressing fragmentation.
+While challenges loom large, innovative fintech solutions are emerging to bridge these gaps.
+Platforms like Datafabric's "Compass" consolidate diverse data sources into a "single source of truth," addressing fragmentation.
 Real-time, AI-driven insights empower asset managers to make quicker, more informed decisions.
-With experience in both data analytics and leading distribution functions at asset managers, the two founders of Datafabric Pty Ltd are well versed in the challenges asset managers face and the potential solutions.
-This led to Datafabric being established to help asset managers realize their potential by using data-driven insights in their sales, marketing and business management processes.
+With experience in both data analytics and leading distribution functions at asset managers, the two founders of Datafabric are well versed in the challenges asset managers face and the potential solutions.
+This led to Datafabric being established to help asset managers realise their potential by using data-driven insights in their sales, marketing and business management processes.

-These stakeholders include sales teams, marketing teams, product teams, customer service teams, consultant relationship teams, boards, executives, etc. Being able to use the data and AI integrations to improve outcomes was one thing but what was important was to measure the success of the solutions put in place through better data to track against KPIs and hold everyone accountable for their roles, including the people building the data and technology solutions such as Datafabric.
+These stakeholders include sales teams, marketing teams, product teams, customer service teams, consultant relationship teams, boards, executives, and more.
+Being able to use the data and AI integrations to improve outcomes was one thing but what was important was to measure the success of the solutions put in place through better data to track against KPIs and hold everyone accountable for their roles.

 Conclusion

-In conclusion, the asset management industry stands at a digital crossroads.
+The asset management industry stands at a digital crossroads.
 By acknowledging challenges and adopting tailored, innovative solutions and AI, asset management firms can not only navigate this new frontier but thrive within it.
-Asset management is ready to change and have it’s Xero moment.
-Join us in reshaping the future of asset management through the power of data and AI!
+Asset management is ready for its transformation moment.
+Join us in reshaping the future of asset management through the power of data and AI.